 - Use a dry mop or vacuum to pick up dirt particles on the floor and subfloor surface.

-- All attachments and tools utilised for cleaning in the data centre should be non-conductive, and if corded, only plugged into maintenance outlets not empty rack PDU outlets.
+- All attachments and tools utilised for cleaning in the data centre should be non-conductive, and if corded, only plugged into maintenance outlets, not empty rack PDU outlets.

 - When using power scrubbing equipment on the raised floor tiles make sure you are plugging them into maintenance outlets only.
-Only use low speed scrubbers on the raised floor; the higher the speed the greater the chance of creating airborne particles and you don’t want to risk the scrubbing equipment bumping into racks and cabinets.
+Only use low-speed scrubbers on the raised floor; the higher the speed the greater the chance of creating airborne particles and you don’t want to risk the scrubbing equipment bumping into racks and cabinets.

 Don’ts Best Practices

 - When cleaning under raised floor be sure not to remove too many floor tiles at one time.
-This can cause a drop in static pressure under the raised floor and resulting in equipment overheating in other areas of the data centre raised floor environment.
+This can cause a drop in static pressure under the raised floor and result in equipment overheating in other areas of the data centre raised floor environment.

 - Don’t limit your cleaning to the floor, prior to cleaning the raised floor, clean the server racks and cabinets first, starting from the top of the room and work your way down.
 It doesn’t make a lot of sense to clean the raised floor then have someone come the next day and dust down the server racks knocking dirt back onto the floor.